ThomasGITH/hotel-assignment/README.md

 On the front-end, I chose to use the CDN of TailwindCSS for the CSS styling.
 While I could have used native CSS too, it's very little hassle to setup Tailwind using the CDN script-url, and it made styling the front-end feel much more comfortable for me since I'm used to working with it.

 ## Setting up the project
+The project can be set up either using Docker or by manually inputting commands.
+This section contains brief walkthrough explanations for both.

 ### With Docker
 To easily set up the project locally, the project has a Dockerfile that handles nearly everything automatically.
 To use it, perform the following steps: